Previewing Buffalo’s mayoral race

-India Walton and Le’Candice Durham are seeking to become the first female mayor in Buffalo, while incumbent Byron Brown has his eyes set on becoming the longest-serving mayor in the Queen City’s history.

-Incumbent Mayor Byron Brown is seeking his fifth term and if elected, he would be the longest-serving mayor in Buffalo’s history.
+India Walton and Le’Candice Durham are seeking to become the first female mayor in Buffalo, while incumbent Byron Brown is seeking his fifth term – if elected, he would become the longest-serving mayor in Buffalo’s history.

 “We have a record of success, that the city has gotten better but we have more work to do.
 We know how to get this work done, we know how to make a difference in this city for every single resident and each and every section of the city of Buffalo, Brown said.”